gpiks/gpiks.github.io/_posts/mountaineering/2020-01-04-mt-washington.md

 categories: mountaineering
 ---

-## Mt.
-Washington via the Lions Head Winter route

 ### "The mountain is going to be here all day." - Jon

 One mountain that has been on my list for a long time is Mt Washington.
 Mainly because it is within driving distance of New York City and boasts of a technical winter route.